SaltGin/rimworld-rimfridge-now-with-shelves-frosty-fix/README.md

 * kbatbouta – Found a more efficient way to keep track of what food is stored and frozen in fridges.
 * SokyranTheDragon – Improved a Harmony patch such that it has less performance cost and is less likely to be incompatible with other mods and game updates.
 * MrMatsay – Fixed an issue which could cause `InvalidCastException`s to be thrown.
+* JiaRG – Greatly enhanced the mod's support for localisation and provided comprehensive translations.

 Many thanks go towards the original authors of this mod: Vendan, and then Kiame Vivacity.